romkatv/powerlevel10k/README.md

 the beauty of this theme.

 To get nicer Icons you need to install a [powerline-patched](https://github.com/Lokaltog/powerline-fonts) font.
-In your Terminal you need to select this font and in your `~/.zshrc` you need to set `POWERLEVEL9K_MODE='powerline-patched'`.
+In your terminal emulator you need to select this font and in your `~/.zshrc` you need to set `POWERLEVEL9K_MODE='powerline-patched'`.
+You can find the [installation instructions here](https://powerline.readthedocs.org/en/latest/installation/linux.html#fonts-installation).
+You can also find the raw font files [in this Github repository](https://github.com/powerline/fonts) if you want to manually install them for your OS.
 Screenshot:
 ![](http://bhilburn.org/content/images/2015/01/pl9k-improved.png)